ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 "So many things.
 We have TVs to tune into the weather station (and watch soap operas), solar panels, chainsaws, too many things to count."

-{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_06-02-54-127000_evan.webp" description="" %}
+{% include gallery.html
+    images="2023-09-14-north-mongolia/5/__2023-09-01_06-02-54-127000_evan.webp,2023-09-14-north-mongolia/6/__2023-09-02_06-23-16-910000_evan.webp"
+    caption="(left) Godla's neighbor's ortz is equipped with a solar panel and satellite dish. (right) Inside, Lhagwa and Sartlong watch a soap opera."
+%}

 "Do you want more technology or do you want to balance tradition with modernity?"

 "We want more technology but nothing works here except solar."

+---

+We needed more fire for the stove, so Godla slung a chainsaw over his back and gathered two reindeer.
+He mounted a saddle on the first and hopped on the second.
+He crossed the river and disappeared into the adjacent woods, leading the first reindeer with a rope.
+A few minutes later we heard the chainsaw busy at work, and soon after he re-emerged from the woods with our wood for the night.

+{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_06-13-01-703000_cam.webp" description="Godla crosses the stream back to camp, riding his reindeer bare back.
+A second reindeer, exhausted by its payload, drags two large logs on either side of its saddle through the creek bed." %}

+To show our gratitude, I chopped enough wood to get both ortz through the night.

-{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_06-13-01-703000_cam.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_06-18-51-798000_cam.webp" description="Ready to chop wood." %}

+---

 Reindeer herding is a life consumed by following--and most importantly--protecting the reindeer, as they are constantly being hunted by bears.
 Godla and Sartlong had lost five just in the last two weeks.

-{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_22-37-26-850000_cam.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_22-37-26-850000_cam.webp" %}

 Sure enough, right as twilight was turning to night, when were back in our ortz with Anuka, we heard the dogs barking relentlessly.
 Then, a gunshot!
 Rushing outside, we met Godla outside his tent, rifle in hand.
 He was looking across the river, where the dogs were still barking.
 In the tent, Anuka translated that he wasn't aiming to kill, as it's against shamanistic religion to kill it unless it threatens your life.
 He showed us his gun, a dated Russian rifle.
 I realized it would be a great time to gift Godla with a pair of pocket binoculars we had bought at the black market.
 When I gave it to him, he took it with both hands, touched it to his head out of appreciation, and inspected every feature.
-He looked up at me, grinned, and said thank you.
+He looked up at me, grinned, and said, bayarlala (thank you).

 ## Day 6: Shaman ritual

+{% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_01-30-07-459000_cam.webp" %}

-This morning we learned a card game called 13. we played cards for hours in the ortz.
-I think they expected us to be cash cows but we were probably better than they thought.
+This morning it was raining so we played a card game called *13* for hours in the ortz.

 When the rain stopped we went and picked blueberries.
 Anuka paid for her university tuition by picking blueberries for 8 hours a day for 20 days of each summer.
 She said 500g could be sold for about 5000 MNT.
-I explained the same would cost 20 at the grocery store.
-We parted ways as we scavenged and I started thinking Anuka wants to pick blueberries in the states.
-Of course this is impossible, so I later explained the farming industry, and that picking blueberries is not good money, due to all the land being owned.
 Near the end Anuka asked if we were bitten by mosquitoes.
 She said now that we take from the forest, we are giving back.

-{% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_01-30-07-459000_cam.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_05-03-09-016000_cam.webp" %}

-{% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_04-13-49-275000_cam.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_04-13-49-275000_cam.webp" %}
-{% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_05-03-09-016000_cam.webp" description="" %}
-{% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_06-11-07-421000_evan.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_06-11-07-421000_evan.webp" %}
-{% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_07-01-54-095000_evan.webp" description="" %}

 Our diet with the herders consisted of beef ribs that Anuka brought and hung in the ortz, bread and fried bread with blueberry jam, milk tea, and noodles, all prepared fresh.
 Anuka is a more capable cook with limited ingredients, a pot, a wood fire stove, and a river of fresh water than I am with a grocery store and an electric appliance kitchen.

-{% include photo.html url="2023-09-14-north-mongolia/7/__2023-09-02_22-32-10-518000_evan.webp" description="" %}

-{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_06-03-20-640000_cam.webp" description="" %}

-{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-02_01-50-11-611000_cam.webp" description="" %}
+{% include gallery.html
+    images="2023-09-14-north-mongolia/6/__2023-09-02_07-01-54-095000_evan.webp,2023-09-14-north-mongolia/7/__2023-09-02_22-32-10-518000_evan.webp" caption="(left) Anuka making a blueberry jam with part of our harvest. (right) A Tsaatan kitchen."
+%}

-{% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_06-23-16-910000_evan.webp" description="" %}
+{% include gallery.html

-FIXME Today Godla will perform a ritual.
-He is a shaman.
-For 7 generations his family were shamans.
-When his father died he became depressed for 3 years.
-He didn’t know what was happening to him.
-He was sleeping all the time, not sleeping at all.
-He dreamt all the time about the beating of a drum.
-Finally he decided to follow the beat of the drum and it led him to the a point in the forest.
-There, it stopped.
-He then knew he should become a shaman and trained with someone.
+    images="2023-09-14-north-mongolia/5/__2023-09-01_06-03-20-640000_cam.webp,2023-09-14-north-mongolia/5/__2023-09-02_01-50-11-611000_cam.webp" caption="Kourtney and I getting comfortable at camp."
+%}

 That evening we were told that Godla was going to perform a ceremony.
 It is a special occasion because he only does them once or twice a month.
 It is an incredible burden, physically, emotionally, and spiritually.
 While we didn’t come for a ceremony, we felt honoured that Godla was willing to perform one.

 Before the ritual, the evening started off extremely casually.
 We played cards.
 We were laughing and chatting.
 In the finale of one particular game, Lhagwa was coaching Sartlong on a final hand over her shoulder.
 Anuka, mirroring Lhagwa, was behind Godla's shoulder, pointing at suggestions as to how he should play his hand.
 It was husband versus wife.
 Who would take the prize money?
 In the end, Sartlong won.
 Shy as she was, she couldn't help but laugh.
 She said she is glad we came because she hadn't played in months.

 At the head of the ortz Godla had prepared his ceremonial stage.
 From it hung white torn cloth pieces, white on one side, black and red on the other.
 Each strip represents a ceremony that he’s done.
 White represents people who he has helped within the first half of the moon cycle.
-These are sanctioned, whereas the red and black are rituals that ook place in the second half of the moon cycle.
+These are sanctioned, whereas the red and black are rituals that took place in the second half of the moon cycle.
 These represent instances where he has performed a ceremony during the second half of the moons cycle.
-Such ceremonies are considered taboo, and are traditionally paid for with blood sacrifice.
-Shamans no longer perform blood sacrifices.
+Such ceremonies are considered taboo, and are traditionally paid for with blood sacrifices.

 There was a stark juxtaposition of the ceremonial stage being illuminated by incandescent lightbulb hanging from the top of the ortz that was being powered by a clunky portable battery.
 Beside the ceremonial stage was his huge drum.
-The drum was made of a young deer's skin, and the wood was created from special wood, like getting hit by lightning or very old trees.
+The drum was made of a young deer's skin, and the wood was created from special wood, for example a bough struck by lightning, or very old trees.

-Turned away from us, his wife and Lhagwa start dressing him in a weighted and heavily ornate collage of animal skins draping as individual strands, furs, and fabrics upon fabrics.
+Turned away from us, Godla's wife and Lhagwa started dressing him in a weighted and heavily ornate collage of animal skins which draped as individual strands, furs, and fabrics upon fabrics.
 He needed the help of two people to get it on.
-It was so big and thick it was voluminous.
+It was so big and voluminous.
 Even asymmetric, the right side of his back was a huge bulge, giving him a hunched back.
 He looked like a yak with dreadlocks.
 On his head he wore a vulture and eagle feather mask and something that covered his eyes.
 Although he was a shorter man, silhouetted by the dimly lit ortz, he looked so powerful and large.

 Then he started drumming.
 Softly at first.
 Each hit generated a deep, muted thud.
 He moved to and from the ceremonial stage as he drummed.
 At the altar he held the drum low and by the center of the ortz he held it high.
 His movement was controlled.
 The drum beats got progressively louder.
 He then started speaking in Tuvan.
 Like the drumming, it got progressively more intense.
 His voice became strained, high pitched, and mantric.
 As the ceremony proceeded, he progressively began disengaging with reality.
 His movements became more erratic and animalistic.
 Often he would cock his head and turn it swiftly from side to side, the movement exaggerated by his mask's feathers.
 The cadence of his voice distorted.
 Hissing through gritted teeth he chanted.
 Ever more stressing and ever less human.
 And throughout all of this, the drum beat continued relentlessly.
 At times he was out of control of his body, and would throw himself back, raising the drum high into the air.
-Lhagwa was behind him nearly the whole time, ensuring he could catch him if he threw himself back.
+Lhagwa was behind him nearly the whole time, ensuring he could catch him if he threw himself back, like a bouldering spotter.

-The ceremony was relentless, lasting around 90 minutes.
+The ceremony was relentless, lasting around an hour and a half.
 It was an incredible feat of stamina, to do all of that in his outfit.
 Just watching was an emotionally exhausting experience.

 I have never experienced someone have such an unrelenting and burdensome out of body experience.
 It was beautiful and terrible simultaneously.
-Hypnotizing, I felt high, as if I was on drugs.
+The whole time I was hypnotized, like I was high, on a powerful sedative.
 I think that because I had never experienced anything so different from my cultural expectations, I caught myself perpetually disassociating from what was happening.
-"This is what a shaman ceremony is like", I would think to myself.
-But it wasn't what a shaman ceremony was like, like, I’m not viewing this in a museum.
-This is not a paid actor.
-This is a shaman.
-This is a ceremony.
+"This is what a shaman ceremony *is like*", I would think to myself.
+I'd have to pinch myself and remind myself that I was watching a shaman ritual.
+This was a shaman.
+This was a genuine ceremony, not a re-enactment or something viewed through a screen.
 He was, according to his religion, convening with spirits.
-It’s happening in front of me.
+It was happening in front of us.

 Whether you believe in shamanism or not, history has been shaped by these rituals.
 War decisions of humanity's largest empire under Chinggis Khaan were decided by shamans.
-Although Kourtney and to this day question the extent that our tourism exploited Godla, the reality is that Mongolians employ the use of Shamans when faced with big decisions.
+Although Kourtney and to this day question the extent that our tourism exploited Godla, Mongolians seek his guidance and he guides them through similar ceremony.

 After a crescendo I almost couldn't bear, he stopped suddenly, and slouched as if dead.
-He was dragged outside by Sartlong and Lhagwa, all the while his mantra whispering meekly from his lips.
+He was dragged outside by Sartlong and Lhagwa, all the while his mantra whispered autonomously from his lips.

-For the first time in 90 minutes I could hear the river.
+I could hear the river outside and for the first time in 90 minutes the world felt bigger than our cacooning ortz.
 I was shell shocked.
-I have never felt more speechless.
-In the wake of what we witnessed, Anuka softly explained that the ceremony is over, and that he is outside deliberating with the spirts.
+I've never felt more speechless.
+In the wake of what we witnessed, Anuka softly explained that the ceremony was over, and that he was outside deliberating with the spirts.
+"Didn't he seem so strong?", I remember Anuka whispering.

 Five minutes later he returned, not as a medium of spirits, but once more as Godla.
 We had sought answers to questions we had about directions to take in our currently tumultuous lives, and he divulged the answers he had learned from within the spirit world.

 As he spoke, I strained to listen to the sounds of his voice.
 Mongolian is such a beautiful language.
-I felt so fragile after the ritual that even without hearing Anuka's translation, I was brought to the cusp of tears.
+I felt so fragile after the ritual that even without hearing Anuka's translation, I wanted to cry.

 After the ceremony, we went straight to our ortz.
 It was 2am and the night was bitterly cold.
 Anuka started a small fire to fall asleep to.
 What just happened?
-As I lay curled in my sleeping bag, the sounds of his rhythmically distorted voice replayed in my mind at deafening volumes, like I was on a powerful hallucinogen.
+As I lay silently curled in my sleeping bag, the sounds of his rhythmically distorted voice replayed in my mind at a deafening volume, like I was on a powerful hallucinogen.
 I drifted off into a feverish dream.
 The dogs started barking far in the distance.

 ## Day 7: The bear strikes again